csvsoundsystem/highchARRRts/README.md

 highChaRRRts(dcasted_df)
 ```

-<p>Then in your console, cd to the directory it just created, default name "highChaRRRt".
+<p>Then in your console, cd to the directory it just created, default name "chart_output".
 Then create a simple web server such as</p>
 ```
 python -m SimpleHTTPServer
 ```